-You may have some small, permanent markings made on your skin.
-The marks are about the size of a pinpoint.
-They are made in the same way as a tattoo.
-The marks help the radiographer make sure you are in the correct position for each session of radiotherapy.
-These marks will only be made with your permission.
-If you are worried about them or already have a tattoo in the treatment area, tell your radiographer.
-They can discuss this with you.
 Having radiotherapy treatment Radiotherapy is normally given as a number of short, daily treatments in a hospital radiotherapy department.
-A radiotherapy machine aims high-energy rays at the area of the body being treated.
-This type of radiotherapy is sometimes called external beam radiotherapy.
+A radiotherapy machine (see photo) aims high-energy rays at the area of the body being treated.
+You might hear this type of radiotherapy being called external beam radiotherapy.
 You usually have radiotherapy as an outpatient.
 You sometimes have it during a hospital stay.
 Usually, each appointment takes about 10 to 30 minutes.
 Your radiotherapy team will explain how many treatments you will have and when you will have them.
 Your course of treatment may last up to a few weeks.
 The person who operates the machine is called a radiographer.
 They give you information and support during your treatment.
 At the beginning of each session, the radiographers will make sure you are in the correct position.
 They will tell you how long your treatment will take.
 When everything is ready, they leave the room and the treatment starts.
 The treatment itself is not painful.
 It does not make you radioactive.
 You will not be a risk to anyone during the course of your treatment.
 The radiographers can see and hear you from outside the room.
 There is usually an intercom, so you can talk to them if you need to during your treatment.
 During treatment, the radiotherapy machine may stop and move into a new position.
 This is so you can have radiotherapy from different directions.
 Side effects of radiotherapy Radiotherapy can cause side effects in the area of your body that is being treated.
 You may also have some general side effects, such as feeling tired.
-Side effects may be worse during radiotherapy.
-Sometimes, they get worse for a time after radiotherapy has finished, before they get better.
+Sometimes side effects get worse for a time during and after you have finished radiotherapy before they get better.
 Your cancer doctor, specialist nurse or radiographer will tell you what to expect.
 They will give you advice on what you can do to manage side effects.
 If you have any new side effects or if side effects get worse, tell them straight away.
-Tiredness Radiotherapy often makes people feel tired.
-Tiredness (fatigue) may get worse as treatment goes on.
-If you are having radiotherapy alongside other treatments, such as surgery or chemotherapy, you may feel more tired.
-But there are things you can do to help, such as: - getting plenty of rest - doing some gentle exercise, such as short walks - eating a healthy diet and drinking plenty of fluids - asking others for help with everyday jobs, if you have friends or family members who can support you.
-After treatment finishes, you may continue to feel tired for weeks or months.
-If it does not get better, tell your cancer doctor or specialist nurse.
-We have more information in our booklet Coping with fatigue (tiredness).
-Skin reactions The skin in the area that is treated may feel sore or itchy.
-If you have white skin, the area may become red.
-If you have black or brown skin, the area may become darker.
+Skin changes The skin in the area that is treated may:

+- become dark or red, depending on your skin type - feel sore or itchy.

 Your radiographer or specialist nurse will give you advice on taking care of your skin.
-If your skin becomes sore or itchy or changes colour, tell them straight away.
+If your skin becomes sore or itchy, or changes colour, tell them straight away.
 They can give you advice and treatments if needed.
-Skin reactions should get better within 4 to 6 weeks of treatment finishing.
+Skin reactions should get better within 4 to 6 weeks of treatment ending.
 During your treatment, you are usually advised to:

-- wear loose-fitting clothes made from natural fibres, such as cotton - wash your skin gently with soap and water and gently pat it dry - avoid rubbing the skin - avoid very hot things for example, heat pads - avoid cooling pads these may be helpful in some situations, so speak to your team about using these first - avoid wet shaving - avoid hair-removing creams or products, including wax and laser treatment - follow your radiotherapy team's advice about using moisturisers and deodorants - protect the treated area from the sun.
+- wear loose-fitting clothes made from natural fibres, such as cotton - wash your skin gently with soap and water and gently pat it dry - avoid rubbing the skin - avoid very hot things, for example heating pads - avoid cooling pads, but these may be helpful in some situations so speak to your team about using these first - avoid wet shaving - avoid hair-removing creams or products, including wax and laser treatment - follow your radiotherapy team's advice about using moisturisers and deodorants - protect the treated area from the sun.